edynilson-silva/treinaweb-nodejs/README.md

     nodemon nomeArquivo.js

-Diferentemente do node, ele fica "escutando" as mudanças.
+Diferentemente do nodejs, ele fica "escutando" as mudanças.